kaylumah/hosting/_site/_posts/2025-04-05-tracking-nuget-updates-with-powershell.md

 The script shared above has one big shortcoming, it does not handle pinned versions.
 Sometimes, for whatever reason, you want to prevent a package from being bumped.
-The example I prefer to give is locking a `Microsoft.Extensions.*` package to it's corresponding `.NET` framework version.
+The example I prefer to give is locking a `Microsoft.Extensions.*` package to its corresponding `.NET` framework version.
 More recently in the .NET open source community there are other cases, My first thought was `Moq` with SponsorLink (2023), then `FluentAssertions` with the new paid license model (January 2025).
 Then this week `Automapper`, `Mediator` and `MassTransit` joined the club.
 Nudging me to finally finish this article.
-Even though the announcement seems to coincide with Aprils Fool's day, it does not seem to be a joke.
+Even though the announcement seems to coincide with Aprils Fool's Day, it does not seem to be a joke.
 While I fully support and understand the need for these maintainers to earn money for their hard work, depending on how the update is handled it opens you up for liabilities.